pizlonator/fil-c/README.md

-You can fetch the source for the compiler, runtime, libc++/libc++abi, libc (musl and glibc), and all included programs from https://github.com/pizlonator/fil-c.
-The source distribution also includes many additional programs that have been ported to Fil-C in the projects/ and pizlix/ directories, and they have a variety of licenses.
+You can fetch the source for the compiler, runtime, libc++/libc++abi, libc (musl and glibc), and all included programs from [github](https://github.com/pizlonator/fil-c).
+The source distribution also includes many additional programs that have been ported to Fil-C in the `projects/` and `pizlix/` directories, and they have a variety of licenses.
+The /opt/fil distribution includes builds of a variety of additional programs and their licenses are in `additional-licenses/` in that distribution.

 ## Requirements